Fireball (pinball): Cultural references

 During the episode "Pinball" (Original air date: November 29, 1985) of the television series Mr. Belvedere, the title character becomes obsessed with a "Firebomb" pinball machine, a slightly altered Fireball.

-Digital version
+Digital versions

+The table was included in the arcade game cabinet UltraPin in 2006.

-Fireball is a licensed table of The Pinball Arcade and comes with El Dorado (1975) as a single DLC.
+Fireball was a licensed table of The Pinball Arcade, but was removed from sale on June 30, 2018 due to the loss of the Williams license.